Cost shouldn’t stand

 Shared Solutions, Teva’s patient support program, is your partner from the very beginning of treatment, from starting your prescription to nurse support and financial assistance.
 Let the broad reach of our services guide you toward a plan for starting and reaching your treatment goals.
 Reach out to us, we’ll reach for solutions together.

 Teva Shared Solutions will partner you with a Patient Access Specialist for help working through financial assistance options that can help make treatment affordable.
 They’ll help navigate benefits, insurance, and prescription details.
 Whether you’re insured, underinsured, or not insured at all, we’ll verify coverage and help you navigate the paperwork, so nothing falls through the cracks.
 We’ll help find a financial option for you.
-With offerings like: a free trial voucher for your first 30 days of treatment or as little as a zero-dollar copay card for refills.
+With offerings like: a free trial voucher for your first 30 days of treatment or as little as a zero-dollar copay on refills for eligible patients.

 The Shared Solutions Nurse team is focused on supporting you throughout your treatment.
 They can help with drug and disease education, treatment questions, prescription refill navigation, and even dosing guidance as you work toward your treatment goals.